 /etc/cumulus/ports.conf; this file is specific to each manufacturer.

 ports.conf file indicates the logical port limitation like this:

 The means the maximum number of ports for this Dell S6000 is 104.

-For switches using Mellanox Spectrum chipsets, there is a limit of 64 logical ports in total.
+Mellanox SN-2700 and SN-2700B switches have a limit of 64 logical ports in total.
 However, the logical ports must be configured in a specific way.
 See the note above.

 Using ethtool to Configure Interfaces